On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Adaptive Primal-Dual Accelerated Mirror Descent

-The desired result follows since each line search contains two gradient oracle calls. \end{proof} The next lemma presents a property of the dual objective function in Algorithm~\ref{Algorithm:APDAMD}. \begin{lemma} For each iteration $t$ of Algorithm~\ref{Algorithm:APDAMD} and any $z \in \br^n$, we have
+Since each line search contains two gradient oracle calls and $\|A_{\text{ot}}\|_{1 \rightarrow 1} = 2$, we conclude the desired upper bound for the total number of gradient oracle calls after the $t$-th iteration. \end{proof} The next lemma presents a property of the function $\widetilde{\varphi}$ in Algorithm~\ref{Algorithm:APDAMD}. \begin{lemma} For each iteration $t$ of Algorithm~\ref{Algorithm:APDAMD} and any $z \in \br^{2n}$, we have

 \end{lemma} \begin{proof} First, we claim that it holds for any $z \in \br^n$: